wjpp-portfolio/visual-breadth-first-search/README.md

 # visual-breadth-first-search
 A python bfs algorithm demonstrated in a user-created maze

 This program first requires you to draw a maze and set a start and end location for the search.
-The program will then highlight the route from the start to end.
+The program will then highlight the route from the start to end in yellow.
 An impossible route will reset the grid as there is nothing to show.

 ## controls
 Use **arrow keys** to place a node (square) on the grid.
 Valid routes between nodes are indicated by a thin edge (line).